 Then, you can gauge their opinion on other products or services similar to yours.
 Consider listing several similar offerings and asking which one is their favorite.

 To see if your target customer is partial to low prices, ask about the role price plays in most of their purchases.
-Lots of companies obtain this information by asking survey participants to rank the importance of price on a scale of 1-10.
+Many companies obtain this information by asking survey participants to rank the importance of price on a scale of 1-10.
 But since this tactic often provokes a wide range of answers, you should probably follow with a question about the relationship between price and convenience.
 You could simply ask participants which matters more or ask them to choose between two items: One is cheaper, but the other is more accessible or comes with more amenities.

 Lastly, apply the same concepts to the relationship between price and quality.
 After asking participants which matters more, ask them to choose between a high-quality offering and a cheaper alternative.
 You could also ask them to rank the importance of brand name on a scale of 1-10 since high-quality offerings are typically associated with certain brand names.